 He declined to name the employees, saying that the company was working with authorities to notify the families.

 "Our thoughts and prayers are with them," Musk said.

-Sources close to the company identified the three men as Bourn, a senior electrical engineer and Santa Clara resident; Andrew Ingram of Palo Alto, an engineer; and Brian Finn of East Palo Alto, a senior manager.
+Sources close to the company identified the three men as Bourn, a senior electrical engineer; Andrew Ingram, an engineer; and Brian Finn, a senior manager.

 Houck considered Bourn a good friend, calling him "an outdoor adventureman with a zest for life. … He was a real life enthusiast."

-Bourn also was beloved by members of the robotics team at Castilleja School, where he had volunteered as a mentor for the past six years.
+Bourn also was revered by members of the robotics team at Castilleja School, where he had volunteered his time as a mentor for the past six years.

 O'Malley said Bourn had offered to take her and her husband flying several times, although they never went.